rlhinrichs/neural-networks/README.md

 # neural-networks
+<p></p>
-Part A is a multiclassification project analyzing biometric data in a time series and predicts human activity using hybrid neural network model construction. <br>
+Part A is a multiclassification project analyzing biometric data in a time series and predicts human activity using hybrid neural network model construction.
+<p></p>
-Part B is a binary classification project predicting positivity/negativity of yelp reviews based on language content.<br>
+Part B is a binary classification project predicting positivity/negativity of yelp reviews based on language content.
+<p></p>
 Both projects require vectorizing the data into numerical representation using NumPy.<br>
+<p></p>
 <center><line></line></center>
 <p></p>
 <center><h1><b>Part A</b></h1></center>